 By Odongo Patrick Lango

-The author supports NRM and hails from Minakulu, Oyam district
+The author is an ardent NRM cadre from Minakulu, Oyam district